Welcome to the Speaker’s Committee for the Independent Parliamentary Standards Authority (IPSA).

 The Committee has a membership of 11.
 The Speaker, the Leader of the House of Commons and the chair of the Committee on Standards and Privileges are ex officio members, and five further members of the House of Commons are appointed by the House.
-In addition, three lay members are to be appointed by the House of Commons following fair and open competition.
+In addition, three lay members are appointed by the House of Commons following fair and open competition.
 A lay member is defined under the Act as a person who is not, and has never been, a member of either House of Parliament.
-Lay members have not yet been appointed.
+The lay members were appointed on 26 January 2011.

 The quorum of the Committee is three, to include one lay member and two MPs.